|I.||First Year Seminar: International Business, Public Policy, & Society|

 - MGMT-310: This course is available to current or rising juniors and seniors and is a three-credit seminar which must be taken for a letter grade.
 To be considered for credit, all internships must be in the field of business and must provide a significant learning experience for the student.
 Further information and application forms are available from the Undergraduate Program Office.
 Students may only enroll in this course once.

-- MGMT-311/312: This course is offered only pass/fail and is worth one credit.
-It does not count towards any major nor towards the 40 courses required for graduation.
+- MGMT-311/312/313: This course is offered only pass/fail and is worth one credit.
+It does not count towards any major but does count toward the 120 credits required for graduation.
 It is offered both semesters of the academic year and during the summer.
 Students must be in good academic standing to take MGMT-311 (minimum GPA of 2.0), and the course is open to any current or rising sophomore, junior, or senior.
 Students may take these courses once.

 Oxford Summer Program

-Georgetown University’s Summer Program in Comparative Business at Trinity College at Oxford University compares business functions in Great Britain, Western Europe, and the United States.
-Participating students take Comparative Strategic Management (STRT-283), fulfilling a core requirement for McDonough students and International Finance (FINC-250), fulfilling one of the upper-level international business courses for both the International Business and Finance major.
+Georgetown University’s Summer Program in Comparative Strategic Management at Oxford University’s Trinity College compares business functions in Great Britain, Western Europe, and the United States.
+Through this five-weeks program, participating students enroll in STRT-283: Strategic Management, fulfilling a core requirement for McDonough students and FINC-250: International Finance, fulfilling one of the upper-level business courses for both the International Business and Finance major.

 Barcelona Summer Program

-The Georgetown-Escuela Superior de Administracion y Direccion de Empresas (ESADE) summer program offers Georgetown business students the rare opportunity to study global entrepreneurship and international marketing at one of the world’s most prestigious business schools.
-This program combines intensive classroom instruction with cultural activities and visits to key centers of economic activity, with particular emphasis on the many small local businesses that play a vital role in Barcelona’s economy and exemplify the city’s entrepreneurial environment.
-Students participating in this program take Marketing Across Borders (MARK-229), fulfilling an elective course for marketing majors, and Foundations of Entrepreneurship (STRT-220), fulfilling an elective course for management majors, and a required course for students minoring in Entrepreneurship and those involved in the Entrepreneurship Fellows Program.
+The Escuela Superior de Administracion y Direccion de Empresas (ESADE) summer program offers Georgetown business students the rare opportunity to study business ethics and international marketing at one of Europe’s most prestigious business schools.
+This program combines intensive classroom instruction with cultural activities and visits to key organizations that connects theoretical concepts with practical experiences.
+Students participating in this program take MARK-229: Marketing Across Borders, fulfilling an elective course for marketing and international business majors and STRT-230: Ethical Values of Business fulfilling a core requirement for all business students.

 Hong Kong Summer Program

-This four-week program is designed to enable McDonough students to undertake study in marketing and intercultural communication in Hong Kong, one of Asia’s most dynamic and fascinating cities.
-The program includes a combination of course lectures and seminars, as well as visits to prominent business and cultural sites in Hong Kong.
-Students will meet with leaders from various governmental and industry entities to gain insight into the important role that Hong Kong plays at the crossroads of global commerce.
-The visits will allow students to learn about marketing and its application in various contexts.
+This four-week program enables McDonough students to undertake study in marketing and intercultural communication in, one of Asia’s most dynamic and fascinating cities.
+The program includes a combination of course lectures and seminars, as well as visits to prominent businesses and cultural sites in Hong Kong.
+Students will meet with leaders from various industries to gain insight into the important role that Hong Kong plays at the crossroads of global commerce.
+These visits will allow students to learn about marketing and business communication in various contexts.
 In addition, students will have the opportunity to experience the unique culture, language, and customs of Hong Kong.

-Participating students enroll Principles of Marketing (MARK-220), fulfilling a core requirement for McDonough students, and Intercultural Communication (MGMT-205), fulfilling one of the upper-level courses for the Management, Leadership, and Innovation major, as well as an elective requirement for International Business Regional Studies major.
+Participating students enroll MARK-220: Principles of Marketing, fulfilling a core requirement for McDonough students, and MGMT-205: Intercultural Communication, fulfilling one of the upper-level courses for the Management, Leadership, and Innovation as well as an elective requirement for International Business major.
 Additionally, this course fulfills the Integrated Writing requirement for McDonough students.

 Global Social Internship Program

 The Global Business Fellows Program is an innovative joint program between the McDonough School of Business and the Walsh School of Foreign Service.
 This program combines fundamental principles of business with required coursework in international affairs, economics, and languages.
-Such an interdisciplinary curriculum enables students to analyze and solve challenges that impact business and public policy on a global scale.
+This interdisciplinary curriculum enables students to analyze and solve challenges that affect business and public policy on a global scale.
+Students apply to this program during their sophomore year.

 In the Jesuit tradition of educating the whole person, the McDonough School of Business recognizes the impact that serving the community can have on a student’s development.
 McDonough strongly encourages students to participate in community service activities, either on their own or through opportunities offered by the University.
 Students have the option of an additional credit for significant work in the community, if the work is closely tied to a course in which the student is currently enrolled.